 What you need to know

 The Office of Student Life will support students in communicating with professors to arrange and implement the approved accommodations.
-Students with disabilities are encouraged to communicate with their faculty, but are not required to disclose specific diagnoses.
-Upon a student’s request, a letter will be sent to faculty members outlining approved accommodations and beginning the dialogue toward implementation for that semester.
+Students with accessibility concerns are encouraged to communicate with their faculty, but are not required to disclose specific diagnoses.
+Upon a student’s request, a letter will be sent to faculty members outlining approved accommodations, beginning the dialogue toward implementation for that semester.
 Given the variable nature of courses at Watkins, we recommend that students meet with the director of student life at the beginning of each semester to reevaluate appropriate and reasonable accommodations.

-Psychological and psychiatric disorders include a broad range of diagnoses, including, bipolar disorder, clinical depression, schizophrenia, general anxiety disorder, obsessive-compulsive disorder, and others.
-Any of these conditions may be a disability, as defined by the Americans with Disabilities Act of 1990, if they impact a major life activity.
+Psychological and psychiatric conditions include a broad range of diagnoses, including, bipolar disorder, clinical depression, schizophrenia, general anxiety disorder, obsessive-compulsive disorder, and others.
+Any of these documented conditions may qualify you for accessibility services, as defined by the Americans with Disabilities Act of 1990, if they impact a major life activity.

 For additional information, you may contact email@example.com.